Home

 Offers trained volunteers who advocate for the best interests of children involved in the child welfare system.
 Volunteers advocate with the court to ensure each child's voice is heard, their needs are met, and they have a safe, permanent home.

-Recruits, screens, trains and supports volunteers (Court Appointed Special Advocates) who are assigned by a juvenile court judge to advocate for a child, who is under the jurisdiction of the court due to abuse or neglect.
+Recruits, trains, and supports volunteers (Court Appointed Special Advocates) who are assigned by a juvenile court judge to advocate for a child or group of siblings who are under the jurisdiction of the court due to abuse or neglect.